 To make this type of substrate durable for a long time and to reduce maintenance to a minimum, you can use concrete sealing as a successful method, among other things.

 In addition to the corresponding screeds, our products and processes can also be used directly for concrete.
 If you have any questions, please contact us or one of our user partners.

 If you were simply looking for an answer to the question“What is the difference between concrete and screed?
 We hope that we have been able to help you in your search for answers on the subject of construction, house and garden.

 Further details, DIN codes, procedures, advantages and disadvantages of the individual screeds can also be found on Wikipedia and the sources listed there.
-This encyclopedia entry helped this article.

 If you have further questions on the subject of concrete and are looking for answers, visit us from time to time – this guidebook area is constantly being expanded!